intelagense/lose-or-defuse/README.md

-# prop-bomb
+# Diffuse or Lose
-This repo contains the control software and build instructions for a device that simulates the look of a briefcase style bomb/remote detonator.
+This repo contains the control software and build instructions for game hardware that simulates diffusing a action movie style bomb/remote detonator.

 🚨 WARNING!
 Don't do anything illegal!
 Check the laws in your jurisdiction before building or transporting this device! 🚨
 ⚠️ CAUTION!
 This repo and included code is out of date with final specs listed below.
 Libraries are missing as well.
 Will revise with the next prototype build. ⚠️